 Foto via Flickr-brugerenJon Large

 Your wedding day will probably be one of the more stressful days of your life.
-First of all, you'll spend thousands on food and clothes before jamming conflicting members of your families together in the same room.
+First of all you'll spend $100K on food and clothes before jamming conflicting members of your families together in the same room.
 Then you'll feed everyone booze and let friends give their versions of "funny speeches" to your aforementioned angry family.
-The speeches can't just be funny, no, they have to be sentimental.
-After all of that, you have to leave just the right amount of time so the crowd doesn't wander off to the bar and get too drunk before the night is over.
-Naturally, with all these variables, there are bound to be fuck-ups.
+And the speeches can't be just funny.
+They have to be sentimental, and last just the right amount of time so the crowd doesn't wander off to the bar.
+And naturally with all these variables, there are bound to be fuck-ups.

 We wanted to hear about speeches that bombed, so we turned to wedding DJs.
-They're the people who watch from the shadows while speeches go wrong and then play a song to ease the tension.
-So here they are: Four DJs from around Melbourne and Perth tell us about some of the painful things they've witnessed.
+They're the people best poised to watch from the shadows while speeches go wrong, and then maybe play a song to ease the fallout.
+So here they are: four DJs from around Melbourne and Perth tell us about some of the painful things they've witnessed.

 Kerry from DJ Wedding Specialists

-I was at a wedding once where the best man started stripping off all his clothes, which would have been fine, except he was wearing the bride's underwear underneath.
-He had on her bra, her panties—everything.
-The groom had helped organize this little stunt, and I guess it was supposed to be funny, but the bride was absolutely fuming.
+I was at a wedding once when the best man started stripping off all his clothes, which would have been fine, except he was wearing the bride's underwear underneath.
+Bra, panties, the whole lot.
+The groom had helped organise this little stunt, and I guess it was supposed to be funny, but the bride was absolutely fuming.
 She stormed out while everyone else looked around in shock.
-People were sort of laughing, but it was so awkward.
+People were sort of laughing but it was so awkward.
 I jumped in to play a top 40 medley to calm everyone down.
 She came back eventually, so I guess the night wasn't completely ruined.

-The best man was really anxious about his speech and took 15-second pauses between each and every word.
-His speech dragged on for about 50 minutes.
-People in the crowd eventually started talking and heading off to the bar.
-You have to give it to him, though—he kept going.
-The bride and groom were trying to be nice about it by sitting there and listening, but you could tell by their faces they'd had enough.
+The best man was really anxious about his speech and took 15 second pauses between each and every word.
+His speech dragged on for about 50 minutes I reckon, and people in the crowd started talking and heading off to the bar.
+You have to give it to him though, he kept going.
+The bride and groom were trying to be nice about it by sitting there listening, but you could tell by their faces they'd had enough.

 Aaron from That DJ Australia

-The maid of honor got up and started telling everyone about the time the bride almost got married in Vegas to a guy she didn't know.
-No one laughed, and there was a lot of hushed whispering in the room.
-There were more speeches to come after that, but then I picked a song, one to ease the tension: "Kung Fu Fighting."
-No one can be angry when they're listening to that.
+The maid of honour got up there and started telling everyone about the time the bride almost got married in Vegas to a guy she didn't know.
+No one laughed and there was a lot of hushed whispering in the room.
+There were more speeches to come after that, but then I picked one to ease the tension: "Kung Fu Fighting."
+No can be angry when they're listening to that.

 For a related video, check out this Weed Wedding from Daily VICE: